Business Communication is Receiver-Centric

 Power Relationship

 One of the first elements to consider in a receiver analysis is the power relationship between you and your receiver.
 You may have more, equal, or less power than your receiver.
 Sometimes, that power can be hierarchical, such as when power is embedded into an organizational structure, like when bosses have more power than employees.
-Power can also be based on other kinds of dependencies, such as when companies are dependent upon customers’ purchasing power.
+Power can also be based on other dependencies, such as when companies depend on customers’ purchasing power.
 There might also be the power to hire/fire, the power of social influence, the power of reputation, and more.

 Familiarity